-Dr. Hart earned his Doctor of Medicine Degree from the Medical College of Georgia and his Master’s of Public Health from the University of Washington (UW) in Seattle.
+Alton Hart, Jr., MD, MPH has served as the District Health Director for the Crater District Health Departments/Virginia Department of Health since July 1, 2012.
+Dr. Hart earned his Doctor of Medicine degree from the Medical College of Georgia and his Master of Public Health degree from the University of Washington (UW) in Seattle, WA.
 While at the UW, he also completed the Robert Wood Johnson Clinical Scholars Program, a research fellowship for physicians.
 Dr. Hart is a board certified internist by the American Board of Internal Medicine.

-For the past four years, Dr. Hart has been the Associate Scientific Director for the Center on Health Disparities at Virginia Commonwealth University (VCU).
-He has also served as the Medical Director for Massey Cancer Center’s Adult Cancer Survivorship Clinic, and held an appointment in the School of Medicine as an Associate Professor of Medicine.
+Prior to working for the Virginia Department of Health, Dr. Hart served as the Associate Scientific Director for the Center on Health Disparities at Virginia Commonwealth University for over 4 years.
+He also served as the Medical Director for Massey Cancer Center’s Adult Cancer Survivorship Clinic, and held an appointment in the School of Medicine as an Associate Professor of Medicine.